msiemens/PyGitUp/README.rst

 ======================

 ``PyGitUp`` is a Python implementation of the great `aanand/git-up/ <https://github.com/aanand/git-up/>`__.
-It not only fully covers the abilities of git-up and should be a drop-in replacement, but also extends it slightly.
+It fully covers all features of git-up and should be a drop-in replacement, and even extends it slightly.

 Why using ``git up``?
 ---------------------